themangomago/chip8-rust/README.md

-# chip8-rust
+# YA-CHIP8 Emulator

-Yet another Chip8 implementation to learn Rust
+Yet another Chip8 implementation to learn Rust.

+Sound is not yet implemented and only the cpu has some tests.